nkinnan/esphome-pace-bms/README.md

   #level: VERBOSE
   level: VERY_VERBOSE
 ```
-Additionally, if you want to get serial logs over USB on *some boards* (different boards may or may not contain a USB-to-serial bridge chip) with *some ESP32 variants* (some variants have a software usb stack, some are dual-stack including a built-in hardware jtag option which functions similarly, but not the same, as a hardware USB-to-serial bridge chip), etc, then you may need to add something like this to your logger config.
+Additionally, if you want to get serial logs over USB, on *some boards* (different boards may or may not contain a USB-to-serial bridge chip) with *some ESP32 variants* (some variants have a software usb stack, some are dual-stack including a built-in hardware jtag option which functions similarly, but not the same, as a hardware USB-to-serial bridge chip), etc, then you may need to add something like this to your logger config.

 ```yaml
 logger: